-The Millenium problem solution enabled by a Dawson function based Zeta function theory
+The Millennium problem solution enabled by a Dawson function based Zeta function theory

 The Riemann Hypothesis states that the non-trivial zeros of the Zeta function all have real part one-half.
 The Hilbert-Polya conjecture states that the imaginary parts of the zeros of the Zeta function corresponds to eigenvalues of an unbounded self-adjoint operator.